RxSwiftCommunity/RxGRDB/README.md

     .changes(in: [Player.all(), Team.all()])
     .subscribe(onNext: { db: Database in
-        // On the database protected dispatch queue print("Changes in players or teams table")
+        // On the database protected dispatch queue print("Players or teams have changed.")
     })
 ```